Peach Pie with Vanilla Crumble

 1 teaspoon (2 g) coriander, ground

-½ teaspoon (2 g) vanilla bean paste
+½ teaspoon (2 g) vanilla bean paste, extract or bean, scraped

 ¼ teaspoon (0.5 g) nutmeg, freshly grated